mistykapoor14/Induction-Programme-/README.md

 The auditorium visit , then introduced us to the college's rich history and diverse offerings, followed by inspiring speeches from esteemed speakers , who were our Principal Dr. Sehajpal Singh , HOD of applied sciences Dr. Harpreet kaur  and the chief trustee of Nankana Sahib Education trust Mr. Mahesh Inder Singh , their words igniting a spark of motivation and setting the tone for an enriching college experience.
 # Day 2 ( 01-08-2025 )
 The second day brought a deeper dive into the core of our education, focusing on universal human values taught by  Dr. Priya Darshni , which gave us a new perspective on life.
+Learning about these values helps us to understand different perspectives, resolve conflicts peacefully, and build strong, positive relationships.

 Then with the guidance of Dr. Arvind  Dhingra , we also learned more about the college committee, discovering the various clubs, societies, and support systems available to us.
 The day concluded with proficiency tests .